 How one professor’s American dream — teaching — turned into the American nightmare

-Adjunct professors now make up half of all college faculties, and 76 percent of instructional positions are filled on a contingent basis, according to the American Association of University Professors’ annual report on the “economic status of the profession.”
+Editor’s Note: Adjunct professors now make up half of all college faculties, and 76 percent of instructional positions are filled on a contingent basis, according to the American Association of University Professors’ annual report on the “economic status of the profession.”
 There’s no starker way to consider adjuncts’ economic status than to hear that they’re paid an average of $2,000-$3,000 per class, with few to no benefits.
 At SUNY New Paltz, for example, between 1979 and 2008, adjunct pay has fallen 49 percent, while salaries for college presidents have increased 35 percent.
-The plight of adjuncts — what we’re calling “adjunctivitis” — is the subject on our upcoming Making Sense report.
+The plight of adjuncts — what we’re calling “adjunctivitis” — is the subject of our upcoming Making Sense report.

 MORE FROM MAKING SENSE:

 One of the adjuncts in the broadcast segment is Arik Greenberg, who teaches theology at Loyola Marymount University.
-He’s been active in the movement to unionize adjuncts, and, at the invitation of the Service Employees International Union and the New Faculty Majority Foundation, recently took his case to the Rayburn building in Washington, DC, where he briefed congressional staffers on the working conditions of these part-time faculty.
+He’s been active in the movement to unionize adjuncts and, at the invitation of the Service Employees International Union and the New Faculty Majority Foundation, recently took his case to the Rayburn building in Washington, DC, where he briefed congressional staffers on the working conditions of these part-time faculty.
 We wanted to share some adjuncts’ more personal struggles with our readers, and Greenberg was willing to adapt his testimony for the Making Sense page.

 Arik Greenberg: I am an adjunct professor of theology at Loyola Marymount University, a major, private U.S. university.
 I have worked there for over 11 years, teaching consistently almost every semester.
 Despite the fact that I have the same credentials as my tenured colleagues, there is no opportunity for advancement.
 There are no full-time tenure-line positions that have opened or been established in my particular discipline at LMU for many years.
 However, they always seem to have more than enough classes that need to be taught in those very same disciplines, so they hire numerous part-timers to teach them.